No that submissions have closed, what happens in the run up to the longlist announcement on December 17th?

 From noon BST on December 15th we will share a selection of ‘snippets’ from comments which accompany YES votes.
 These are tweeted from @bathnovelaward and are searchable (or mutable) by the tag #BNAkids.

 Here’s a snippet from a vote for a former Bath Children’s Novel Award winner.
 It’s for the mansucript for Orphans of the Tide by Struan Murray which went on to win in 2017 and was published by Puffin in Febrary 2020:

 #BNAkids Intriguing and complex.
 Boy emerges from dead whale!
 Could be amazing.
 YES

 — The Bath Novel Awards (@BathNovelAward) November 29, 2017

-Due to the volume of votes we can tweet only a selection of regular YES votes plus any golden YES votes (which usually arrive in the very last voting days).
+Due to the volume of votes we tweet only a selection of regular YES votes plus any golden YES votes (which usually arrive in the very last voting days).

-Writers who are longlisted will receive a follow up email during the afternoon of December 17th detailing how to submit their full manuscripts for the Junior Judges to read for the shortlisting stage during the Christmas holidays.
+Writers who are longlisted will receive a follow up email during the afternoon of December 17th detailing how to submit their full manuscripts for the Junior Judges to read during the shortlisting stage during the Christmas holidays.